RishabhGhora/EyeTrackingGame/README.md

 1. Install the dependencies in `requirements.txt`.
 Runs on Python 3.7+
 2. Run the `spaceship_battle.py` file.

+NOTE: to run on windows machines clone the 'windows' branch.
+The only difference is dealing with file paths for images differently.

 ## How to play

 ### Eye Gaze for Main Control